When comparing Mazatlan vs Puerto Vallarta, which do you go for?

-If we had to pick just one of these two incredible spots, we would have to go for Mazatlan.
+To pick one of these two incredible spots, it would have to be Mazatlan.

-The prices aren’t exactly different from those in Vallarta, so we’re basing it off of the overall experience.
+The prices aren’t exactly different from those in Vallarta, so it’s basing it off the overall experience.

 The experience in Mazatlan includes amazing nightlife and some of the best beaches in the whole country.